awpftw/stockentry/README.md

-Web based stock entry, using js and Bootstrap V4
+Web based stock entry, using js, auto-complete and Bootstrap V4.